 Complying to medication is imperative to restore thyroid function.
 Routine doctor visits help indicate current thyroid status and if any adjustments in medication are needed.
 This is important to lower the risks of complications of hypothyroidism.

-Medication compliance and routine doctor visits is the core of hypothyroidism treatment.
-One can also benefit from making healthier lifestyle choices, including eating more nutrient-dense foods and exercising regularly.
+Medication compliance and routine doctor visits are the core of hypothyroidism treatment.
+One can also benefit from making healthier lifestyle choices, including eating more nutritious foods for thyroid health and exercising regularly.

 What Is Hyperthyroidism?

 Conversely to hypothyroidism, hyperthyroidism causes excess thyroid hormones.
-An overproduction of these hormones subsequently elevate metabolism and increases the risk of weight loss.
+Overproduction of these hormones subsequently elevates metabolism and increases the risk of weight loss.

 Signs of Hyperthyroidism